sotopia-lab/awesome-social-agents/README.md

 Ultimately, our goal is to illuminate the dawn of a new era characterized by socially intelligent automated agents, offering insights crucial for understanding and harnessing their potential impact on society.
 We strive to keep these updated regularly and continuously. **We greatly appreciate any contributions via PRs, issues, emails, or other methods.**

-<i class="fa-solid fa-pen"></i> *We are currently working on a survey paper related to content of this repository.
+📝 *We are currently working on a survey paper related to content of this repository.
 Stay tuned for updates!*

 ## Table of Contents